-If you have a basement that tends to be on the wet side chances are you have a sump pump to help keep the water out as well as mold and mildew from starting to grow.
+If you have a basement that get leaks and gets wet when it rains, chances are you have a sump pump to help keep the water out as well as mold and mildew from starting to grow.
 Your sump pump isn’t something that you think about on a daily basis; it’s something you know is there and you expect it to start working when it is needed to keep your basement dry and protected.

 Unfortunately, like every other system in your home, your sump pump will need maintenance and eventually will need to be replaced.
 You will want to know the signs that your sump pump may be ready to fail so you aren’t caught off guard with a flooded basement.